Compactness of the space of embedded minimal surfaces with free boundary in three-manifolds with nonnegative Ricci curvature and convex boundary: Steklov Eigenvalue Estimate

 \begin{conjecture} Let $\Sigma$ be a compact properly embedded minimal hypersurface in $B^n$, the Euclidean unit ball, with free boundary on $\partial B^n$.
 Then $\sigma_1(\Sigma) =1$. \end{conjecture}

 From now on, we will assume that $n=3$.
-In \cite{Fraser-Schoen11}, Fraser and Schoen proved that if $\Sigma$ is a compact orientable surface of genus $g$ with $\gamma$ boundary components with total length $L(\partial \Sigma)$, then $\sigma_1(\Sigma) L(\partial \Sigma) \leq 2\pi (g+\gamma)$.
-Combining this with Theorem 3.1, we get the following estimate on the boundary length of a minimal surface with free boundary in terms of its topology.
+In \cite{Fraser-Schoen11}, Fraser and Schoen proved that if $\Sigma$ is a compact orientable surface of genus $g$ with $\gamma$ boundary components of total length $L(\partial \Sigma)$, then $\sigma_1(\Sigma) L(\partial \Sigma) \leq 2\pi (g+\gamma)$.
+Combining this with a bound of Kokarev \cite{Kokarev11} and Theorem 3.1, we get the following estimate on the boundary length of a minimal surface with free boundary in terms of its topology.

 \begin{proposition} Let $M$ and $\Sigma$ be the same as in Theorem 3.1.
 Assume that dim $\Sigma=2$.
 Then,

 \end{proposition}